robnyman/Firefox-OS-Boilerplate-App/README.md

 ## Packaged Apps

-You can test packaged apps in version 2 and higher in the Firefox OS Simulator, by using the Add Directory button.
+You can test packaged apps in version 2 and higher of the Firefox OS Simulator, by using the Add Directory button.
 If you want to access privileged APIs - such as deviceStorage, cross-domain XMLHttpRequest etc - you need to set type and permissions in the manifest file.
 E.g.

     {
         "version": "1",